Jyot-Pandya/E-Commerce/README.md

 This is a full-stack e-commerce platform built with the MERN stack (MongoDB, Express, React, Node.js).

+## Live Demo

+The application is deployed on Vercel.
+You can view the live demo here: [https://myshophub.vercel.app/](https://myshophub.vercel.app/)

 ## Features

 - Full-featured shopping cart
 - Product reviews and ratings
 - Top products carousel
 - Product pagination
-- Product search functionality
+- Product search and category filtering
 - User profile with order history
-- Admin product management
-- Admin user management
+- Admin dashboard for managing products, users, and orders
-- Admin order details page
 - Mark orders as delivered option
-- Checkout process (shipping, payment method, etc.)
+- Secure checkout process (shipping, payment)
-- PayPal / credit card integration
+- Razorpay integration for payments
-- Database seeder (users and products)
+- Database seeder for initial setup (users and products)

 ## Currency